Pinewood Derby

 • Maximum height shall not exceed 5.25 inches

-• Three wheels must simultaneously touch the track surface.
-All four wheels must be able to come into direct contact with the body of the car.
+• Three wheels must simultaneously touch the track surface, at least two of the wheels must be flat on the track and all four wheels must be able to come into direct contact with the body of the car.

 What are the award categories?